COM (manga magazine): History

 The first issue was the January 1967 issue, published in December 1966.
 Osamu Tezuka and his publishing company Mushi Production created COM in reaction to the alternative manga magazine Garo's popularity, which at that time was around its highest circulation.
 Tezuka himself was a crossroads with his work, shifting to darker themes influenced by gekiga, targeting the readers who had grown up with his work and were interested in more mature narratives.
 He wanted to create a forum for manga artists to publish manga with experimental forms that would not be accepted in the commercial manga industry.
 The title of the magazine should stand for "Comics, Community and Communication".
 In a statement published in the first issue of the magazine, Tezuka explained: "It is said that now is the golden age of manga.
 So shouldn't works of outstanding quality be published?
 Or isn't the real situation one in which many manga artists are being worked to death, while they are forced into submission, servitude and cooperation with the cruel requirements of commercialism?"
-The magazine is considered to be one of the only non-commercial alternative to weekly manga mazines besides Garo, before offset printing became widely available in the early 1970s.
+The magazine is considered to be one of the only non-commercial alternatives to weekly manga mazines besides Garo, before offset printing became widely available in the early 1970s.

 The audience of COM was around twenty to thirty percent female.
 In 1969, Mushi Production started the monthly magazine Funny for this audience.
 Despite its short life (it was disbanded again in 1970), Funny is often credited with influencing the development of josei manga in the 1980s.

 The magazine stopped being published with the January 1972 issue, published in December 1971. Ín 1973, there was an attempt to re-start the magazine, but only one issue (August 1973) was published, before it was stopped again due to Mushi Production's bankruptcy.